resthub/resthub.org/tutorial/spring.rst

        </dependency>

 2. In ``src/test/org/resthub/training``, add a ``controller`` directory and create a ``TaskControllerTest`` inside.
-   We first want to make an **integration test** of our controller. i.e. a test that need to run and embedded servlet container.
+   We first want to make an **integration test** of our controller, i.e. a test that needs to run an embedded servlet container.
    **Implement a new** ``testFindByName`` **test method that creates some tasks and call controller.**

    Verify that the new controller returns a response that is not null, with the right name.